pychap/peters-eleventy-netlify-site/src/index.md

 ---
 layout: home
-title: Web presence for pyChapman.
-Technical articles, comments, some musings.
+title: Web presence for pyChapman… Technical articles, comments, some musings.
 metaDesc: Working with Eleventy and Netifly on this sweet custom Hyla theme by Andy Bell.
 postsHeading: Latest posts
 archiveButtonText: See all posts